 Curator: James Gatt

 A comprehensive reader compiled by Elizabeth Pulie and James Gatt brings together texts produced or co-produced by the artist since 2001 when Pulie began writing as part of her practice.
 The texts include reviews, interviews, and essays previously published for exhibitions, conferences, and art magazines, including Pulie’s self-published Lives of the Artists (2002–05).
 The reader forms a crucial part of the exhibition, addressing the social and discursive dimensions of Pulie’s practice from her Relational Art and End of Art projects that the survey cannot otherwise present.
-Available at UNSW Galleries for $10.00.
+Available at UNSW Galleries and online for $10.00.

 Developed with the support of the UNSW Galleries Commissioners Circle, this online archive provides a comprehensive overview of Elizabeth Pulie’s practice, cataloguing her conceptual projects and writings since 1988. www.elizabethpulie.com

 1.00pm Sun 23 Jan, 20 Mar & 10 Apr 2022 | UNSW Galleries

 Join James Gatt for an intimate walkthrough of the exhibition and hear about key works and significant developments in Elizabeth Pulie’s practice

 Join Elizabeth Pulie and James Gatt for a discussion on the challenges of approaching a definition of art in a post-conceptual context, and the paradoxes inherent in making contemporary art.
 The talk draws on ideas from Pulie’s essays since 2014, which tackle the philosophical dilemmas of contemporary art’s radical openness to form, and its function as a perceived endpoint of modernism.

 Waves of Thought – Conceptual to Postconceptual Practice